DataSQRL/datasqrl.github.io/docs/reference/sqrl/functions/custom-functions.md

 ### Create `package.json`

-The `package.json` file defines the package metadata, such as name, version, etc. A minimal `package.json` looks like this:
+The `package.json` file defines the package manifest, such as name, version, etc. A minimal `package.json` looks like this:

 ```
 {